vaadin/vaadin-gradle-plugin/README.md

   With pnpm, packages are cached locally by default and linked (instead of downloaded) for every project.
 This results in reduced disk space usage and faster recurring builds when compared to npm.
+* `requireHomeNodeExec = false`: Whether vaadin home node executable usage is forced.
+If it's set to `true` then vaadin home 'node' is checked and installed if it's absent.
+Then it will be used instead of globally 'node' or locally installed installed 'node'.
+* `nodeVersion = "v12.16.0"`: The node.js version to be used when node.js is
+  installed automatically by Vaadin
+* `nodeDownloadRoot = "https://nodejs.org/dist/"`: Download node.js from this URL.
+  Handy in heavily firewalled corporate environments where the node.js download can be provided from an intranet mirror.

 ## Automatic Download of node.js and npm/pnpm